nginxinc/kubernetes-ingress/docs/content/troubleshooting/troubleshooting-app-protect-dos.md

 ## Troubleshooting Methods

-### Check the Ingress Controller and App Protect DoS logs
+### Checking NGINX Ingress Controller and App Protect DoS logs

-App Protect DoS logs are part of the Ingress Controller logs when the module is enabled.
+App Protect DoS logs are part of the NGINX Ingress Controller logs when the module is enabled.
 To check the Ingress Controller logs, follow the steps of [Checking the Ingress Controller Logs](/nginx-ingress-controller/troubleshooting/#checking-the-ingress-controller-logs) of the Troubleshooting guide.

 For App Protect DoS specific logs, look for messages starting with `APP_PROTECT_DOS`, for example:
 ```